 “That's Beautiful, Isn't It?” by Allison Keeley (Bacalar, Mexico)

 “Giant Pink Flamingo Great for Pool Float” by Laura Lynes (London, England)

 “Outside Voices” by Sarah Harris Wallman (New Haven, CT)

 “The Child Is a Mother, Too” by Mary Wang (New York, NY)

 First prize is $1,000; second prize, $500; and third prize, $250.
 The prizewinners and honorable mentions will be considered for representation by William Morris Endeavor; ICM; the Wylie Agency; Janklow & Nesbit; Regal Literary; Dunow, Carlson & Lerner Literary Agency; Markson Thoma Literary Agency; Inkwell Management; Sterling Lord Literistic; Aitken Alexander Associates; Barer Literary; the Gernert Company; and the Georges Borchardt Literary Agency.

-The winning story, “Egg” by Emily Crossen, will be published as a special online supplement to the Winter 2022/2023 edition.
+The winning story, “Egg” by Emily Crossen, has been published as a special online supplement to the Winter 2022/2023 edition.

 The 2023 Short Fiction Competition opens July 1; for details, please visit the website this summer.
 And should you wish to receive updates by email, please write us at firstname.lastname@example.org.

 Thanks once more, and all good wishes for your work,